tmpstpdwn/TARBS/README.md

 $HOME/.packages
 ```

-This file is part of the dotfiles repo and contains a list of packages to install, formatted as a **CSV with three columns**:
+This file is part of the dotfiles repo and contains a list of packages to install, formatted as a **CSV with two columns**:

 | Tag | Package Name |
 |-----|--------------|